Azure/portaldocs/portal-sdk/generated/top-blades-resourcemenu.md

     * @param resourceInfo The resource ID for the menus.
     * @return A promise which will be resolved with the resource menu configuration.
     */
-   public getResourceMenuConfig(resourceId: string): FxBase.PromiseV<FxAssets.ResourceMenuConfig> {
+   public getResourceMenuConfig(resourceId: string): MsPortalFx.Base.PromiseV<FxAssets.ResourceMenuConfig> {
        const armId = ArmId.parse(resourceId, true);
        executeInDevelopmentModeOnly(() => {
            const resourceType = armId.resourceType.toLowerCase();